formatjs/formatjs/docs/Testing-with-React-Intl.md

 ## Shallow Rendering

 React's `react-addons-test-utils` package contains a [shallow rendering](http://facebook.github.io/react/docs/test-utils.html#shallow-rendering) feature which you might use to test your app's React components.
-If a component you're trying to test using `ReactShallowRenderer` uses React Intl — specifically `withIntl()` — you'll need to do extra setup work because React Intl components expect to be nested inside an `<IntlProvider>`.
+If a component you're trying to test using `ReactShallowRenderer` uses React Intl — specifically `injectIntl()` — you'll need to do extra setup work because React Intl components expect to be nested inside an `<IntlProvider>`.

 ### Testing Example Components That Use React Intl